 Services were still held at St Peter’s until 1988, when the Diocese of Chichester closed it and in 1990 it was passed to what is now the Churches Conservation Trust.

 The trust opens the church to the public every day from 10am to 3pm.
 The church is available for hire from the trust for concerts and exhibitions.

 The Friends of St Peter’s will be hosting a special event with Paul Humphreys of Hare & Humphreys on Sunday, 8 October.
 Paul will talk about the history of stencilling and the planned project and the work of Hare & Humphreys.

 Is St Peter’s Brighton’s oldest building?
 It depends on how you define Brighton . . .

-The original parish of Brighton’s oldest building is the 14th century St Nicholas Church on Dyke Road.
+The oldest building in the original parish of Brighton is the 14th century St Nicholas Church on Dyke Road.
 Although the Domesday Book records a St Nicholas Church, valued at £12, the current Grade 2* listed church was not built until the mid-1300s.
 However, it was constructed using Norman stone – possibly from the original church – and an 11th century font has pride of place inside.

 St Peter’s in Preston Park was the original parish church of the Preston parish, which for centuries was a village separate from Brighton.
 It too was mentioned in the Domesday book – but like St Nicholas, the church known by the Normans is not the church standing there today.
 In fact, the 13th century building is the third to stand on that land.
 Preston officially became a parish of Brighton in 1928.